bkil/gemiweb0/doc/home.md

 ## Try it

-* You should already have access if you are using an up to date version version.
+* You should already have access if you are using an up to date browser version.

 ### Clients